Preventing Early Academic Collapse in Medical Students

 Cognitive Fatigue

-Together, these outcomes aim to provide an early signal of whether structured cognitive readiness training can influence the stability of learning performance during the transition into medical education.
+Together, these measures provide an early signal of whether structured learning systems improve performance stability during the transition into medical training.

 Student Experiences